Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Real-data study

 \subsection{Choice of temporal coefficient $\beta$ by cross-validation}

-We illustrate that there exists an optimal choice of the parameter $ \beta $ for crime linkage detection that achieves the best bias-variance tradeoff, which can be found from cross-validation.
+We show that an optimal choice of the parameter $ \beta $ for crime linkage detection exists, which achieves the best bias-variance tradeoff.
+Specifically, we perform the $k$-fold ($k=5$) cross-validation with a grid search to find the optimal $\beta$ using the labeled data.
 The tradeoff can be intuitively explained as, in \eqref{eq:estep-2}, when $ \beta $ are too small, the long-range temporal dependence is not captured, and when $ \beta $ are too large, the process may not forget the history.
 Moreover, in our model, the influence kernel jointly captures spatio-temporal and text influence.
 When $ \beta $ is too large, the temporal influence may dominate the contribution of textual correlation.
 An appropriately set temporal coefficient $\beta$ can improve the performance of our method.
 A real-data example is shown in Figure~\ref{fig:avg-performance-beta-alpha}, where the vertical dash lines in the figures indicate where the model attains its best performance regarding the $F_1$ score (defined in Section \ref{sec:baselines}).
 We test \texttt{STTPP+RegRBM} using $N=500$ pairs of arbitrarily retrieved results (including both linked and un-linked cases).
 We note that in the experiments, $\beta \approx 10^2$ leads to the best performance.
 In practice, when there is a handful of labeled data indicating crime series (like the dataset we have here), we can use this small amount of training data to pre-select an optimal $\beta$ used in our model.

-\subsection{Estimated spatial coefficients $\alpha_{ij}$ and interpretations}
+\subsection{Estimated spatial coefficients $\alpha_{u, v}$ and interpretations}

 The EM algorithm can estimate the spatial coefficient matrix $A$, capturing the directional influence between locations.
 The magnitude of the coefficient captures how large the influence is.
 In our experiments, we randomly initialize the coefficients in $(0, 1)$.